DJBlackEagle/shared-project-tools/README.md

 3. This command will prepare the repository automatically.
 It's install all needed dependencies and all other things.

+This repository use Yarn instead of NPM.
+NPM is only used for publishing the package via GitHub workflow.

 [[Go to top](#welcome-to-djblackeagleshared-project-tools)]

 # Getting started